shkumaraman/shkumaraman.github.io/php-backend/README.md

 ## 💡 Pro Tips

 - 📂 **Website Root:** Place your project files at `/var/www/localhost/htdocs`
-- 🗜️ **Fast Uploads:** Upload your project as a `.zip` and extract it via the File Manager
+- 🗜️ **Fast Deploys:** Upload a `.zip` via File Manager and extract it directly on the server
-- ⚡ **OPcache:** Pre-enabled out of the box — PHP apps run 2x–3x faster with zero config
+- ⚡ **OPcache:** Already enabled — PHP apps run 2x–3x faster with zero extra config
-- 🔒 **Going Public?** Always enable File Manager login and change default DB passwords
+- 🔒 **Going Public?** Enable File Manager login and set a strong `MYSQL_PASSWORD`
+- 🛠️ **Composer & Git** are pre-installed — install PHP packages directly from the terminal
-- 🖥️ **No SSH Needed:** The Web Terminal covers all your server management needs
+- 🖥️ **No SSH Needed:** The Web Terminal handles all server management from your browser
+- 🔄 **mod_rewrite:** Enabled by default — Laravel, WordPress, and other frameworks work out of the box

 ---